This skin-protecting salve base recipe can do it all.

 Bug-Off Bug Balm Variation: Add 150 drops of lemon eucalyptus essential oil.

+An extra gentle salve base recipe that is easily customizable for making herbal salves, balms, chapsticks, and perfumes.
 Never add essential oils without first testing them (diluted to proper concentration) on your skin.
 Use the "essential oil safety" link and chart above to determine concentration levels.
 For reference, this salve base recipe has about 7 ounces of carrier oil.
 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Never add essential oils without first testing them (diluted to proper concentration) on your skin.
 Use the "essential oil safety" link and chart above to determine concentration levels.